2022 Dundee City Council election

-The Dundee City Council election took place on 5 May 2022, the same day as the 31 other Scottish local government elections.
-Each ward elected three or four councillors using the single transferable vote system, a form of proportional representation used since the 2007 election and according to the Local Governance (Scotland) Act 2004.
+The 2022 Dundee City Council election took place on 5 May 2022, the same day as the 31 other Scottish local government elections.
+The election used the eight wards created under the Local Governance (Scotland) Act 2004, with 29 Councillors elected.
+Each ward elects either 3 or 4 members, using the STV electoral system - a form of proportional representation.

 The election resulted in the SNP gaining a majority, winning 15 seats after gaining a seat from Labour in the West End.
 Labour came second with no seat change from the last election, the Liberal Democrats gained two seats, rounding their total up to four and the Conservatives fell to fourth place, losing two seats making Derek Scott, the group leader, the sole councillor elected to the council.
 The sole Alba Party councillor, Alan Ross, who defected from the SNP, failed to retain his seat.

 After the election, the SNP's Bill Campbell and Kevin Cordell were appointed Lord Provost and Deputy Lord Provost on 20 May 2022.